 - Don't forget to add the

 The Google Fonts performance problem

-Google Fonts is a very reliable service and network performance is generally great (the service lives on Google's global CDN).
-But yet, there is one problem with Google Fonts performance: the font files start downloading late.
+Google Fonts is a free and easy-to-use service for using high-quality fonts on your website.
+Many websites use Google Fonts and its network performance is generally great (the service lives on Google's global CDN).
+But yet, there is one problem with Google Fonts performance: the font files start downloading late in the browser.

 The waterfall chart below shows the performance problem in action:

 The CSS loads first, then the font files.
 This behavior is not so great for performance but quite logical: the URLs of the font files are in the CSS file, so the browser must first download and parse the CSS.

 Luckily, Google always serves the fonts from the same domain,